Copositivity, discriminants and nonseparable signed supports: Computational aspects

 \section{Computational aspects}

-We conclude this paper with a discussion on the computational aspects of the copositivity criterion introduced in \Cref{thm:criterion:copositivity}.
-In \Cref{subsec:limitations}, we discuss some computational limitations of our approach. \Cref{subsec:criterion:nonseparable:supports} builds on \Cref{thm:1solution} and improves the implementation of the criterion of copositivity for polynomials with nonseparable signed supports.
-Finally, in \Cref{subsec:implementation:SAGE}, we present the Julia package \texttt{CopositivityDiscriminants.jl}, which provides a proof-of-concept implementation of our methods.
+We conclude this paper with a focus on the computational aspects of the copositivity criterion of \Cref{thm:criterion:copositivity}.
+We start in \Cref{subsec:limitations} by discussing computational limitations of the method. \Cref{subsec:criterion:nonseparable:supports} builds on \Cref{thm:1solution} and improves the implementation of the criterion on copositivity for signomials with nonseparable signed support.
+Finally, in \Cref{subsec:implementation:SAGE}, we present the Julia package \texttt{CopositivityDiscriminants.jl}, which provides a proof-of-concept implementation of our methods, and briefly discuss how it compares to other available tools.

+In order to find the value of $t_*$ in \Cref{thm:criterion:copositivity}, which characterizes whether a signomial is copositive, we have to solve a finite collection of critical systems in $\R_{>0}\times \R^n_{>0}$.
+For example, for $\Gamma=\conv(A)$, the system is $F(c\star t^h, x)=0$, where $F$ is the critical system of $(\A_+,\A_-)$.

+In this section, we restrict to Laurent polynomials when we use the results on vertically parametrized polynomial systems from \cite{feliu_henriksson_pascualescudero_generic_consistency}, or when the critical system needs to be solved in practice, so that symbolic and numerical methods for polynomial system solving can be used.